guide

 Share this doc:

-Every developer publishing apps on the Meta Quest Store or App Lab must identify and select their app's intended age group via a self-certification flow.
+Every developer publishing apps on the Meta Horizon Store must identify and select their app's intended age group via a self-certification flow.
 You will choose from: teens and adults (13+), children ages 10 to 12, or mixed ages (13+ and under 13).

 But if you didn't explicitly design your app for a specific age group, determining your app's age group during self-certification can seem challenging.
 We've provided some examples to help you evaluate your app and more accurately identify the intended age group of your audience.